Gerald1614/weather-server/README.md

 ## Installation

 Because I am using ES6 which is not yet supported by standard or LTS version of NODE JS, you need the lastest version of node as well as to launch the app with the <--experimental-modules> attribute.
-Please note , that the files are not .js file sbut .mjs files. here is teh line to start the app. node --experimental-modules index.mjs
+Please note , that the files are not .js file sbut .mjs files.
-In order to make sure the app is always up and running, i am using PM2 and created a weather.json file that includes the script to start the app. so we start the app by running : sudo pm2 start weather.json
+I am also also using environment variables through the module dotenv. here is the line to start the app. node --experimental-modules -r dotenv/config index.mjs In order to make sure the app is always up and running, i am using PM2 and created a weather.json file that includes the script to start the app. so we start the app by running : sudo pm2 start weather.json